-&lt;sup>26 The Exchange provides confirmation to IDS that a customer is authorized to receive the relevant Selected Market Data, as noted above, but does not know how or where that customer receives it.
-If the customer is already taking the relevant Selected Market Data through another medium or at a different site, IDS does not need to seek Exchange approval.
+&lt;sup>26The relevant Affiliate SRO provides confirmation to IDS that a customer is authorized to receive the relevant Selected Market Data, as noted above, but does not know how or where that customer receives it.
+If the customer is already taking the relevant Selected Market Data through another medium or at a different site, IDS does not need to seek approval from the relevant Affiliate a trade, and whether or not the exchange had any right at all to the use of the connection.